 Can HIV be treated?

-Treatment of HIV is possible and is important since it helps in reducing the amount of HIV in the blood.
+HIV Prevention and treatment of HIV is possible and is important since it helps in reducing the amount of HIV in the blood.
 The doctor may provide the patient with a combination of drugs known as Antiretroviral Therapy (ART).
 This helps in the following:

 - Helps people with HIV live longer and healthier lives.